 Final Thoughts

 I think Rock III is a great pick, and I’m more than happy to have it in my collection.
 It’s relatively durable, sounds great, and plays great.
-You get a really good value for your money with it, even though it’s a bit pricier than other picks in that range.
+You get an excellent value for your money with it, even though it’s a bit pricier than other picks in that range.
 Nylon picks wear pretty fast, especially when they are produced at this scale (the slower you heat and inject Nylon into its mold, the higher the durability will be).
 But its shape helps a lot in slowing down this process.